 The recent migration waves have been posing increasing challenges to the national education systems and to the quality of education and learning at large.
 In particular, the presence of an increasing number of pupils with a foreign background in pre- schools, primary schools and lower secondary schools has opened up questions about how to adapt the learning context to a situation characterised by the presence of pupils in the classes not only with different cultural background but different levels of language knowledge.

 Because of this there is a need to address more effectively the organisational settings of schools in relation to the continuity between levels (pre-school and primary and primary and lower secondary).
-There is a need to rethink learning spaces (both virtual and real) and methods facilitating integration while offering opportunities for development and achievements to all students.
+There is a need to rethink learning spaces (both virtual/digital and real) and methods facilitating integration while offering opportunities for development and achievements to all students.
 Finally, there is a need to train the teachers and other staff to deal more effectively with a multicultural situation in the class.